 Be realistic about the price

-What your agent tells you may not always be what you want to hear.
+From negotiating fees to setting a list price, your agent may not always be able to tell you what you want to hear.
 Most homeowners believe the value of their home is greater than the price for which it can sell, and they may push for a higher initial listing than is justified by the current market.
 Regardless of what you originally paid for the home, your agent can offer a realistic assessment of it’s true market value, while providing information on sales of similar homes in your area.

 Smith advises homeowners price their houses at or slightly below the price of recently sold homes that are comparable in location, size and condition.
 “Homes that are overpriced become ‘stale,’” says Smith.
 “When the price finally does come down, often the home sells for less than it would have sold for if it had been priced correctly in the first place.”